 Types of Product Defects

-It’s important to note that manufacturers cannot be held liable for failing to warn of obvious risks—like in the event someone falls off of a ladder that was constructed properly.
+A marketing defect claim may be appropriate if a consumer is injured by a household product that was not labeled as unsafe in certain situations.
+It’s important to note that manufacturers cannot be held liable for failing to warn of obvious risks—such as falling off a ladder that was constructed properly.

 Dangerous Products and Warning Labels